txakurhub/txakurhub/README.md

 <h2 align="center">Hi there!
 I'm Leandro 👋</h2>

 <p align="center" >
-I am a Full-Stack developer (Frontend oriented) from Argentina who enjoys creating visually appealing content, both individually and as part of a team.
+I am a Full-Stack developer (Frontend oriented) from Argentina who enjoys creating visually appealing content, </br>both individually and as part of a team.
 </br> Technology has always been a passion of mine and when I discovered web development, I knew it was the perfect fit for me.
 </br> I am currently striving to research, work, and develop my skills to reach my full potential.
 <br/> If you're interested in chatting, feel free to send me a message.